Close Alert Banner

 Special Education

-At the Durham Catholic District School Board, our philosophy of inclusion shapes the delivery of our Special Education Programs and Services.
-We make every effort to fully include all students, regardless of exceptionality, into regular, age-appropriate classrooms.
-All educators share in the responsibility of providing an appropriate education for each student in their care.
-Teachers have access to resource staff within the school and the wider resources of the Student Services department as the need arises.
 Fundamental to this process is the collaboration among educators and support staff to deliver a variety of services, programs and strategies to achieve measurable and successful outcomes.
 One of the first steps in supporting a student with special education needs is a School Team Meeting.
 The team generally consists of parents, teacher, Program Support teacher, principal and perhaps other Board Student Services staff.
 This team approach is recognized as a proactive and effective way to understand a student’s needs and determine potential supports.
 Parents of students who have special needs are encouraged to share this information with the school as soon as possible so that a team meeting can be arranged to ensure a successful transition into the Kindergarten program.
-Click here for more information on Special Education.
+Click here for more information on Student Services and Special Education.

 Indigenous Education - We Walk the Path Together